 Concrete Slabs, Walks, Driveways, Patios

 No building permit is required in City of Monroe, provided they are not more than 30 inches above adjacent grade, and not over any basement or story below and are not part of an accessible route (ie, an access route required under the Americans with Disabilities Act).
+In addition, you must meet all zoning code requirements including lot coverage.

 A right-of-way permit is required if working in a public right-of-way.